natashaadler/adler_natasha_integrated/README.md

 ### Javascript

-The 'js' subfolder is currently here for habbit.
+The 'js' subfolder is currently here for habit.

 ### Cascade Styling Sheets